OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 ## Reverting a Deployment

 The nice thing about representing canary deployments as Octopus environments is that we can revert back to a previous state.
-Say for example that after deploying to the `Canary 75%` environment, you begin to see network dropouts that were not present when you deployed to the `Canary 25%` environment.
+Say, for example, that after deploying to the `Canary 75%` environment, you begin to see network dropouts that were not present when you deployed to the `Canary 25%` environment.

 To roll back to the `Canary 25%` environment, open the deployment in Octopus and select the `Deploy to` option from the vertical menu.

 ![](deploy-to.png "width=500")

-Select the `Canary 25%` environment, and click the `Deploy` button.
+Select the `Canary 25%` environment and click the `Deploy` button.

 ![](redeploy.png "width=500")